bauer-alex/APCtools/paper/paper.md

 long-term developments and is used in many fields of science [@yang_land_2013].
 The main focus is on disentangling the interconnected effects of age, period, and cohort.
-Long-term developments of an individual's characteristics can either be associated with changes in a person's life cycle (age), macro-level developments over the years that simultaneously affect all age groups (period), or the generational membership, shaped by similar socialization processes and historical experiences (cohort).
+Long-term developments of some characteristic can either be associated with changes in a person's life cycle (age), macro-level developments over the years that simultaneously affect all age groups (period), or the generational membership of an individual, shaped by similar socialization processes and historical experiences (cohort).

-The critical challenge in APC analysis is the linear dependency of the main components age, period, and cohort (cohort = period - age).
+The critical challenge in APC analysis is the linear dependency of the components age, period, and cohort (cohort = period - age).
 Accordingly, flexible methods and visualization techniques are needed to properly disentangle observed temporal association structures.
 Several packages for the statistical software R exist that tackle this problem.
 Package `apc` [@R_apc] implements methods based on the canonical parametrization of @kuang_2008, which however lack flexibility and robustness when compared to nonlinear regression approaches.
-Package `bamp` offers routines for the analysis of incidence and mortality data based on a Bayesian APC model with a nonlinear prior [@schmid_held_2007].
+Package `bamp` [@schmid_held_2007] offers routines for the analysis of incidence and mortality data based on a Bayesian APC model with a nonlinear prior.
 R package `Epi` [@R_Epi] implements the methods introduced in @carstensen_2007 to analyze disease and mortality rates, including the estimation of separate smooth effects for age, period and cohort.